The Financial Technology Law Review: Saudi Arabia

 Year in review

-With the growth of fintech in Saudi Arabia, SAMA and the CMA's efforts to support the industry can be clearly demonstrated through the issuance of new regulations and licences and the number of experimental and permanent licences they have granted to fintech companies during the last few years.
+With the growth of fintech in Saudi Arabia, SAMA and the CMA's efforts to support the industry can be clearly demonstrated through the issuance of new regulations and licences and the number of experimental and permanent licences they have granted to fintech companies during the past few years.
 SAMA has gone so far as to issue rules governing specific fintech activities in its efforts to make use of the benchmarks it has concluded from its sandbox programmes during the past three years.
 Based on such initiatives by SAMA and the CMA, and their close monitoring process during the trial period, we believe Saudi Arabia may introduce more new laws to accommodate the market's needs in the near future.

 Outlook and conclusions

 1 Suhaib Adli Hammad is a partner at Hammad and Al-Mehdar.
+The information in this chapter was accurate as at April 2021.

 2 Check the activities listed by both to understand the relevant authority and seek the necessary licence.